Ball’s Falls

 A small boat launch and access to the Welland River entice explorers to check out one of Niagara’s main watercourses.
 A sheltered pavilion is available for public use or by reservation.
 Chippawa Creek Conservation Area is a dog-friendly park, but all four-legged friends must be on a leash.

-- Fishing in Dils Lake is permitted as of June 26, 2021.
+- Fishing in Dils Lake is permitted.

 - Alcohol is strictly prohibited in day-use areas.